 Payload Specifications.
-To quote the Pink Book, rule 25.2:
+To quote the Model Rocket Sporting Code, rule 22.3:

-“The standard NAR model rocket payload is a non-metallic cylinder containing fine sand, with a mass of no less than 28.0 grams.
-This cylinder shall be 19.1 +/- 0.5 millimeters in diameter, and 70.0 +/- 10.0 millimeters in length.
-The payload may be permanently sealed to prevent the loss of the sand.
+“The standard NAR model rocket payload is a sealed non-metallic cylinder containing fine sand, with a mass of no less than 28.0 grams.
+This cylinder must be a minimum of 17.0 millimeters in diameter, and a minimum of 60.0 millimeters in length.
 No holes may be drilled into it, no changes made in its shape, and no other material may be affixed to it.”